juliomalegria/python-craigslist/README.rst

     }
     # ...

-Maybe an software engineering internship in Silicon Valley?
+Maybe a software engineering internship in Silicon Valley?

 .. code:: python